Linear park

 The High Line Park in Manhattan is an aerial greenway, modeled on the Promenade plantée in Paris.

 A linear park is a type of park that is significantly longer than it is wide.
 (Note: There is no dictionary definition for the term in the full Oxford Dictionary of English.
 "Linear: Resembling a line; very narrow in proportion to its length, and of uniform breadth."
 (Oxford Dictionary of English) The term linear park seems to have begun to be used on a regular basis in the 1960s (Google Ngram Viewer).
 The earliest usage in Britain was in reference to the idea of a River Thames "linear national park", in Time on the Thames by Eric Samuel De Maré (Architectural Press, 1952) (Ngram).
 Google Ngram Viewer, however, indicates a few earlier examples, including from the US in 1939 (Supplementary report of the Urbanism Committee to the National Resources Committee, Volume 2.
 United States.
 National Resources Committee.
 Research Committee on Urbanism.
 Clarence Addison Dykstra.
 U.S. Govt.
 1939).
 It may also have been used in 1873, but Ngram didn't provide the source(s).)
-These linear parks are strips of public land running along canals, rivers, streams, defensive walls, electrical lines, or highways and shorelines.
+Linear parks are strips of public land running along canals, rivers, streams, defensive walls, electrical lines, highways and shorelines.
 Examples of linear parks include everything from wildlife corridors to riverways to trails, capturing the broadest sense of the word.
 Other examples include rail trails ("rails to trails"), which are disused railroad beds converted for recreational use by removing existing structures.
 Commonly, these linear parks result from the public and private sectors acting on the dense urban need for open green space.
 Linear parks stretch through urban areas, coming through as a solution for the lack of space and need for urban greenery.
 They also effectively connect different neighborhoods in dense urban areas as a result, and create places that are ideal for activities such as jogging or walking.
 Linear parks may also be categorized as greenways.
 In Australia, a linear park along the coast is known as a foreshoreway.
 When being designed, linear parks appear unique as they are planned around the public's opinion of how the space will affect them.